vnazarenko/right_slicehost/README.txt

-= RightScale Slicehost API Ruby Gems
+= RightScale Slicehost API Ruby Gem

 Published by RightScale, Inc. under the MIT License.
 For information about RightScale, see http://www.rightscale.com